 The speed of induction motor is given by,

-Where N is the speed of rotor of induction motor,
+N is the speed of the rotor of an induction motor,

 Ns is the synchronous speed,

 The torque produced by three phase induction motor is given by,

 When the rotor is at standstill slip, s is one.

 So the equation of torque is,